-This antipasto platter gives our appetizer a delicious Italian twist.
-Loaded with cured meats, marinated cheese, and pickled vegetables, this platter is always so popular when I lay it out for guests!
+This Italian antipasto platter is everything you love about charcuterie board ideas but with a delicious Italian-inspired recipe twist.
+Loaded with cured meats, marinated cheese, and pickled vegetables, this platter is so popular when I serve it as a starter.

 The beauty of creating an Italian antipasto platter is that you can customize it to your tastes.
 You can follow my suggestions below or go ahead and make it your own!